ErikFerragut/ErikFerragut.github.io/research/index.md

 ### Defining Anomaly Detection ###

 Anomaly detection is the attempt to find outliers.
 On the one hand, you can think of it as finding points that are far from the concentrations of probability.
 On the other hand, you can think of it as finding points that have low probability density.
 I have adopted and argued for the second approach.
-In particular, given a probability measure <div>\(p\)</div>, we define a tail probability <div>\(T(x)\)</div> of a point <div>\(x\)</div> to be:
+In particular, given a probability measure \\(p\\), we define a tail probability \\(T(x)\\) of a point \\(x\\) to be:

 <div>
 \[